kele14x/kele14x.github.io/posts/about-me/about-me.md

+---
-# About Me and This Blog
+title: About Me and This Blog
+---

 My nickname is Kele, which is Chinese pinyin of word "cola".
 I got this name since I like drinking Coke Cola during my younger life.
 My major in Mechanical Engineering, and have years working experience on FPGA, digital signal processing and communication system design.
 I wrote this blog to share some of my knowledge and thought.
 Also, most importantly, for fun.